Some advice for students. Updated for 2025.

 Often, multi-tasking is the reason why you are slower.

-I think a reasonable rule is that if you have not made legible forward progress in 15 minutes, go find an alternate strategy or an external resource (a friend! chatgpt! a website!), or just go and take a walk.
+A reasonable rule is that if you have not made any legible forward progress in 15 minutes, go find an alternate strategy or an external resource (a friend! chatgpt! a website!), or take a walk.

 what if I have no money to do any of this?